-When you think about a typical school as a building and a space, what are your first thoughts?
+When you think about a typical school as a building and space, what are your first thoughts?
 Maybe white classroom walls, a chalkboard, arrayed desks and an overhead projector?
 Endless corridors rhythmed by doors, coat racks and a ragged bulletin board?
-These faded, institutional visions are understandable, because the reneissance of learning environments is a fairly fresh phenomenon.
+These faded, institutional visions are understandable because the renaissance of learning environments is a reasonably new phenomenon.
 The Finnish architectural agency Sigge Architects has planned a large-scale school complex of the new generation in Turku, Finland.
 I talked with them about the Kupittaa Campus project – and perhaps the secret of Sigge got revealed.

 "The new central building of the campus is like a hub, which merges several education sectors, research and the business world.
 Its location in the Science Park of Turku, amongst students, companies and organizations, is crucial," describes Aino Koivunen, Architect and Director of Development at Sigge.